yz-5555/trenderer/README.md

 ## Notes
 - Effects and colors may look different depending on your terminal.
 Check if yours support them.
-- This is not a TUI library, it does not have widgets.
-- Developed and tested on [wezterm](https://github.com/wezterm/wezterm), Windows 11 and clang-cl.
+- Developed and tested on [wezterm](https://github.com/wezterm/wezterm), Windows 11 and clang.

-## Limitations
-- No unicodes support.
-- No z-buffer support.
-- No image support.
-- No complex OS specific window handling.

-## Todo
-- [ ] improved documents and comments.
-- [ ] More demos
-- [ ] unicodes supoort.
-- [ ] z-buffer support.
-- [ ] OS specific validations.

-## Design goals
-**1. Minimal abstraction**

-It's explicit, straightforward.
-No hidden logic or global variables.
-Only necessary macros and typedefs.

-**2. Your library**

-It's under your control.
-It does not force you the way how you code.
-You can modify constants by defining them before including it.

-**3. No need to learn**

-It's designed to be easy to understand and make you focus on your own project rather than understanding mine.
-(At least I tried to)

 ## Inspiration
-Library design and code structure inspired by [raylib](https://github.com/raysan5/raylib), [raygui](https://github.com/raysan5/raygui) and OpenGL.
+Library design and code structure inspired by [nuklear](https://github.com/Immediate-Mode-UI/Nuklear), [stb](https://github.com/nothings/stb) and OpenGL.